Baltoli/project-docs/notes/log.md

   just like a function call (for example, `eventually(my_auto(a))`)
 * Usage: you can't go arbitrarily far down the call stack using `TESLA_WITHIN` - it seems to be only within the current function that it's usable.
+* Setting up: managed to get my tesla experimentation work shoved into the TESLA source tree so that I can build etc all in the same place.
+Took a bit of working to get CMake not to break but now it works.
+Next step: modelling simple locks.